Laura6826/pands-weekly-tasks/README.md

 ### <span style="color:blue">**Week 01** -helloworld.py</span>

+### <mark style="background-color: #FFFF00">**Week 01** -helloworld.py</mark>

 **Asignment Instructions:**\

-1. Create a GitHub account and repository for yourself (pands-mywork), and the weekly task (pands-weekly-tasks)
+1. Create a GitHub account and repository for:\
+  1st.
+Your own work, called 'pands-mywork'.
+This was not be assessed as part of the module.\
+  2nd.
+Weekly tasks [pands-weekly-tasks](https://github.com/Laura6826/pands-weekly-tasks).
+The second repository was assessed and represent 50% of the overall grade for the module.
 2. Commit and push a file to the weekly tasks repository called helloworld.py.
 This file should contain a python program that displays Hello World! when it is run.

 **My notes:**

-- Ensure care is taken when entering the output, ie ensure you include appropriate spaces and colons.
+- Ensure care is taken when entering the output, *i.e.* you include appropriate spaces and colons.

 ***